sancarn/vbWebMap/README.md

 ![example](docs/ReadmeImage.png)

-This map uses InternetExplorer COM object, boots up GeoJSON.io and uses the exposed API to construct the map.
+This map uses InternetExplorer COM object.

+> Important: This currently relies on [GeoJSON.io](http://GeoJSON.io).
+It would be a lot better if it relied on some github.io page.
+I.E. something that wouldn't go down.
+However, on the whole this could prove useful as a basis for more resilient works. :)

 The example supplied will visualise the linked table.
 Furthermore when you change row in Excel, the point displayed in the map will shift around also.